Poland Company Formation: Process, Benefits & Costs

 Taxation Structure of Companies in Poland

-There are various types of taxes in Poland that business has to pay, such as corporate income tax, value-added tax, excise duty, customs duty, capital tax, payroll tax, and so on.
+There are various types of taxes in Poland that businesses have to pay, such as corporate income tax, value-added tax, excise duty, customs duty, capital tax, payroll tax, and so on.

 These are the tax rates that apply to registered companies in Poland:

-• Corporate income tax: The standard rate of corporate income tax, which is levied on business earnings in Poland is 19%.
-Nonetheless, taxpayers whose profits from sales value did not surpass two million euros are also subject to a lower rate of 9%.
+• Corporate income tax: The standard rate of corporate income tax in Poland is 19%.
+However, taxpayers whose profits do not exceed 2 million euros are subjected to a lower rate of 9%.

 • Value-added tax (VAT): The general VAT rate in Poland is 23%.
 However, lower rates of 8%, 5%, and 0% are also applicable.